 Dear Parent/Guardian or staff member:

-This letter is to inform you that another student who attends Emmaus High School has been diagnosed with Pertussis (whooping cough).
-This student is under the care of a physician.
-For more information about Pertussis please refer to the Pertussis information website from the CDC for an explanation of the disease, how the germs are spread, typical symptoms, treatment, and prevention.
+This letter is to inform you that students who attend Emmaus High School have been diagnosed with Pertussis (whooping cough).
+These students are under the care of a physician.
+For more information about Pertussis please refer to the following link http://www.cdc.gov/pertussis/clinical/index.html from the CDC for an explanation of the disease, how the germs are spread, typical symptoms, treatment, and prevention.

 The Pennsylvania Department of Health strongly recommends the following: